50+ Types of Jasper Stone: A Comprehensive Guide to Varieties and Characteristics

 This jasper, found in Mexico, is named for its leopard skin-like spots and is also referred to as Jaguar Stone.

-22. Snake Skin Jasper: Originates from Australia and features a unique pattern that resembles the skin of a snake.
+- Skin Jasper: Originates from Australia and features a unique pattern resembling a snake's skin.

-23. Starry Night Jasper: Sourced in Oregon, this rare type is notable for its dark base with spots that sparkle like stars.
+- Starry Night Jasper: This rare type, sourced in Oregon, is notable for its dark base and spots that sparkle like stars.

-25. Willow Creek Jasper: Exclusive to Idaho, USA, it's renowned for its fine grain and is considered the finest porcelain jasper due to its pastel colours.
+- Willow Creek Jasper: This jasper is exclusive to Idaho, USA.
+It's renowned for its fine grain and is considered the finest porcelain jasper due to its pastel colours.

 Known for its captivating circular patterns and deep brown and red hues, Bruneau Jasper is a sought-after variety from the Bruneau River in Idaho.
 It's prized for its unique, orb-like formations that create stunning, eye-catching designs.